skroutz/rspecq/README.md

 ## Features

-- Distributes and executes an RSpec suite among many parallel workers processes (potentially located in different hosts), facilitating faster CI builds.
+- Run an RSpec suite among many workers
+  (potentially located in different hosts) in a distributed fashion, facilitating faster CI builds.
-- Centralized, real-time reporting of build progress from a single process.
+- Consolidated, real-time reporting of a build's progress.
-- Optimal job scheduling by using timings statistics from previous runs and automatically scheduling slow spec files as individual examples.
+- Optimal scheduling of test execution by using timings statistics from previous runs and automatically scheduling slow spec files as individual examples.
 See [*Spec file splitting*](#spec-file-splitting).
 - Automatic retry of test failures before being considered legit, in order to rule out flakiness.
 See [*Requeues*](#requeues).
-- Automatically split very slow files and schedule them as individual examples, to allow
-- Handles intermittent worker failures (e.g. network hiccups, faulty hardware) by detecting non-responsive workers.
-See [*Worker failures*](#worker-failures)
-- PLANNED: [Sentry](https://sentry.io) integration for monitoring important build-level events.
+- Handles intermittent worker failures (e.g. network hiccups, faulty hardware etc.) by detecting non-responsive workers and requeing their jobs.
+See [*Worker failures*](#worker-failures) -[PLANNED] [Sentry](https://sentry.io) integration for monitoring important build-level events.
 See [#16](https://github.com/skroutz/rspecq/pull/16).
-- PLANNED: StatsD integration for various build-level metrics and insights.
+- [PLANNED] StatsD integration for various build-level metrics and insights.
   See [#2](https://github.com/skroutz/rspecq/issues/2).

 ## Usage